The Feeling Safe Programme

 The Feeling Safe Programme is a new cognitive-behavioural treatment for patients with psychosis.
 Developed with over a decade’s research, it is the most effective psychological treatment for persecutory delusions.
 Half of patients have recovery in their persecutory delusion with the Feeling Safe Programme.
 The main outcome randomised controlled trial is published in the Lancet Psychiatry.

 The Feeling Safe Programme: Illustrated Explainer

-We are running the first training for clinicians to deliver the Feeling Safe Programme:
+Building on the success of the first course, we are running the training for clinicians to deliver the Feeling Safe Programme again in 2022:

 The Feeling Safe Programme References

 Freeman, D. (2016).
 Persecutory delusions: a cognitive perspective on understanding and treatment.
 Lancet Psychiatry, 3, 685-692.